Delivering Greater Project Outcomes with Systems-Led Infrastructure

 One of the clearest challenges to the industry meeting the TIP 2030 programme targets is the role of design.
 Prioritising Outputs in the design brief sits at the core of the systems-led approach and its ethos of designing for the full project lifecycle.

-in early helps avoid rework by the delivery teams down the line.
+The late involvement of specialists prevents this from happening.
+Bringing specialists in early helps avoid rework by the delivery teams down the line.
 They can collaborate with the project team to design the systems with project outcomes such as carbon reduction and processes like DfMA in mind.
 Above all, their designs are buildable and right the first time.

 Cost certainty will benefit as a result.
 The current approach of designing the structure first leads to costs spiralling out of control from rounds of reworking the systems design.
 Leading with the systems provides certainty in delivery, allowing the focus to be on driving efficiencies.

-“By separating design from construction and breaking projects down into hundreds of subcontracts we impede the flow of knowledge from the supply chain to the front end of the project where value
+“By separating design from construction and breaking projects down into hundreds of subcontracts we impede the flow of knowledge from the supply chain to the front end of the project where value is created.”

 Andrew Crudgington, Climate Change Associate, CIHT